open-telemetry/opentelemetry-specification/specification/common/attribute-type-mapping.md

     }
 }
 ```
+The rules described in this document should be applied recursively to each value
+of the associative array.

 #### Sets

-Unordered collections of non-duplicate values (such as
+Unordered collections of unique values (such as
 [Java Sets](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Set.html),
 [C++ sets](https://en.cppreference.com/w/cpp/container/set),
 [Python Sets](https://docs.python.org/3/tutorial/datastructures.html#sets)) SHOULD be
 converted to AnyValue's
 [array_value](https://github.com/open-telemetry/opentelemetry-proto/blob/38b5b9b6e5257c6500a843f7fdacf89dd95833e8/opentelemetry/proto/common/v1/common.proto#L35)
 field, where each element of the set becomes an element of the array.

+The rules described in this document should be applied recursively to each value
+of the set.

 ### Other Values